Perspectives is a series uncovering routines, inspiration, and insights by marketing leaders shaping the future around the globe.

-We’re past that in B2B… this has been a conversation of B2B and B2C for a while, and people expect you to get to the point – we’re human.
+We’re past that in B2B.
+There has been a conversation of B2B and B2C blurring for a while and people expecting more human, more empathy content.
 And it really sticks out in the feed.

 Even when I get an ad that says this is the best event ever to sign up for XYZ event… I don’t want to do that now just because of the way you wrote it.

 Also, it’s so strange and nitpicky, but whenever I see stock photography or footage that doesn’t represent the current state of work, it feels very outdated.
 Even just seeing an image of people “collaborating,” and they’re all in a room really close together, both touching the same paper, I get anxiety.
 They’re not wearing masks, they’re not social distancing… even though we’re moving out of this pandemic, it’s been over a year of trauma.

 Seeing images that still portray this kind of old way of what collaboration looks like, versus virtual collaboration or having some distance between you wearing masks – even if it seems like you’re perpetuating this kind of current state of work – I think we’re going to be in that for a long period of time.

 And again, that’s that empathy of thinking… How are people going to actually perceive this image?
 Does this resonate?
 Should we maybe update my stock account and get some new images?

 You have to stop and remember that you’re speaking to human beings, and not just that persona, buyer, or the industry that the content is technically about.

 This is where employee-generated content comes in; employees are sharing content from their own perspective of what’s really happening, instead of [outdated] stock imagery.
 Why do you think employee advocacy (or EGC) is so important for brands?